abdrahmansoltan/Learning-Notes/React/2-Hooks.md

 - it happens after all other functions and state
   ![useEffect-callback](./img/react-useeffect-callback-3.svg)

-- use cases:
+- we can have multiple `useEffect()`(Effects) in the component for different state fields

+**use cases:**

 - making a request on page load
 - adding event listener on page load

   - make sure not to forget the dependency array here to prevent infinite-rendering and to add a cleanup function

     ```js
     useEffect(() => {